 Post-traumatic Stress (PTS) and PTSD in the Cancer Setting

-A timely and careful assessment of patients with cancer is critical to identify the symptoms of cancer-related PTS, to note the deleterious impact of the symptoms on functioning, and to plan interventions targeted at the most distressing symptoms.
-It is also critical that the assessment distinguishes between the full DSM PTSD syndrome (meets all required diagnostic criteria) and PTS-related symptoms only.
+A timely, careful assessment of patients with cancer is critical to identify symptoms of cancer-related PTS, to note the deleterious impact of the symptoms on functioning, and to plan interventions targeted at the most distressing symptoms.
+It is also critical that the assessment distinguish between the full DSM PTSD syndrome (meets all required diagnostic criteria) and PTS-related symptoms only.

-The definition in the DSM indicates that although PTSD symptoms usually begin within the first 3 months after trauma, there may be a delay of months or even years before symptoms appear.
+The definition in the DSM-5 indicates that although PTSD symptoms usually begin within 3 months after trauma, there may be a delay of 4 or more months or even years before symptoms appear.
 These findings support the necessity for long-term monitoring of cancer survivors and their family members.

 At least one study found that individuals who have experienced a traumatic event may exhibit early symptoms without meeting the full criteria for a diagnosis of PTSD.
 Nonetheless, the appearance of these early symptoms was found to predict later development of full PTSD syndrome.
 These results lend further credence to the need for both repeated and long-term follow-up of individuals exposed to the trauma of cancer.
 (Refer to the PDQ summary on Adjustment to Cancer: Anxiety and Distress for further information.)